tintn/vision-transformer-from-scratch/readme.md

 ## Results

 The model was trained on the CIFAR-10 dataset for 100 epochs with a batch size of 256.
-The learning rate was set to 0.01 and no learning rate scheduling was used.
+The learning rate was set to 0.01 and no learning rate schedule was used.
 The model config was used to train the model:

 ```python
 config = {